Top of Page

 Parent Supports

 CPS is committed to strengthening relationships and collaboration between families, schools, and community partners through the creation of a shared vision.
-ODLSS provides a number of resources and training opportunities to assist parents in caring for their children and securing the right services, supports, and individualized instruction plans to aid their learning.
-Additionally, through groups like the ODLSS Family Advisory Board, parents can participate in and influence the development of district policies for students with disabilities.
+OSD provides a number of resources and training opportunities to assist parents in caring for their children and securing the right services, supports, and individualized instruction plans to aid their learning.
+Additionally, through groups like the OSD Family Advisory Board, parents can participate in and influence the development of district policies for students with disabilities.

-Parent Involvement Specialists
+Parent Support Specialists

 Meet Our Specialists

-ODLSS Family Advisory Board (ODLSS FAB)
+OSD Family Advisory Board (OSD FAB)

-Join the ODLSS FAMILY advisory board
+Join the OSD FAMILY advisory board

 STARnet